TechnoZombie/CurrencyConverter/README.md

 - Shows historical results.
 - Quickly switch "from" and "to" currencies;
 - Icons for the currencies are retrieved from the API on currencyIcons.js.
 If no icon is available, currency code will be shown.
+- Country flags are shown next to the currency code when selected.
+Flags provided by CoutryFlags api.

 **LINK:** [https://technozombie.github.io/CurrencyConverter](https://technozombie.github.io/CurrencyConverter)